Back to School Resources: Ambassadors

 Orientation Camping Trip

-We are planning on our annual Orientation camping trip during the second week of school, Wednesday, September 10th – Friday, September 12th.
+We are planning to go on our annual Orientation Camping Trip during the second week of school, from Wednesday, September 9th, to Friday, September 11th.
 We will be going to Tuckahoe State Park on the Eastern Shore in Queen Anne, MD.
-A link to the packing list is here, and additional details about the trip will be sent via email in August.
+A packing list and additional details are included on this page.

 Please Note: All school medical and field trip forms need to be turned in to the office by the first day of school.
 We want everyone to be able to participate in this fun and important bonding trip.
 Unfortunately, we will not be able to take any students who do not have the necessary forms turned in to the front office.
 In addition, we are required to carry these forms any time we are off campus.
 Therefore, students who do not have the necessary forms will not be able to participate in PE at Norwood Park until the forms are turned in.